 More detailed answer

-Executives and professionals can become addicted to just about anything: alcohol, illegal drugs, legal drugs, sex, particular thoughts, behaviours, emotions, games, gambling, food, shopping, a person, a place… nearly anything.
+Leaders and Executives become addicted to just about anything: alcohol, illegal drugs, legal drugs, sex, particular thoughts, behaviours, emotions, games, gambling, food, shopping, a person, a place… nearly anything.

 Constructive vs Destructive Addictions